bentau19/NetFlix-Mitkadem-MEG-BNO/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### updates:
--  The server and client applications (use threads to allow multiple clients to connect simultaneously).
+- The recommendation server is now using a thread pool instead of multi-threading (3 threads).
--  The delete command is now supported.
+- New Node.js server.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### Each command was encapsulated as a separate class to adhere to the Command Design Pattern.
+### Each command in the recomend systum was encapsulated as a separate class to adhere to the Command Design Pattern.

 Application Commands:
 - help: Provides a list and explanation of all available commands in the application.